 Want to reference secrets from a KV store in your API definitions?
 We now have native Vault & Consul integration.
 You can even pull from a tyk.conf dictionary or environment variable file.

 We added a new middleware hook allowing middleware to modify the response from the upstream.
 Using response middleware you can transform, inspect or obfuscate parts of the response body or response headers, or fire an event or webhook based on information received by the upstream service.

 At the moment the Response hook is supported for Python and gRPC plugins.

 Now the standard Health Check API response include information about health of the dashboard, redis and mdcb connections.
 You can configure notifications or load balancer rules, based on new data.
 For example, you can be notified if your Tyk Gateway can’t connect to the Dashboard (or even if it was working correctly with the last known configuration).

 Detailed logging is used in a lot of the cases for debugging issues.
 Now as well as enabling detailed logging globally (which can cause a huge overhead with lots of traffic), you can enable it for a single key, or specific APIs.

-New detailed logging changes are available only to our On-Premises customers currently.
+New detailed logging changes are available only to our Self-Managed customers currently.